Back to Blogs

 Once one of the most powerful Benedictine monasteries in England, the Abbey of St Edmund was founded in 1020 and became a major pilgrimage site, drawing visitors from across Europe to the shrine of the martyred king, Saint Edmund.
 Today, you can take in this iconic view, enjoy a cuppa and relish being surrounded by echoes of history in one of Bury St Edmunds’ most beautiful green spaces.

 For a café experience with a twist, the Greene King Beer Café offers something quite unusual right in the heart of Bury St Edmunds.
-Located within the iconic Greene King Brewery, this rooftop café provides panoramic views over the town’s rooftops and historic skyline; a perfect spot to settle down with a refreshing drink- though probably beer rather than tea, and take in the scenery from above.
+Located within the iconic Greene King Brewery, it's the perfect spot to settle down with a refreshing drink- though probably beer rather than tea, and take in the scenery from above.
 Inside, the café’s large windows provide a close up view of the fascinating brewing process, giving visitors a behind-the-scenes glimpse into workings of a brewery.

 While it’s not your traditional tea stop, the café also serves a selection of speciality teas and light bites, making it a great choice for those seeking something different.
 The lively atmosphere, combined with the unique industrial-chic setting makes this a great spot to soak up the spirit of Bury St Edmunds in a very special way.